What we know about the 16 fake electors charged in Michigan | KRDO

 Here’s what we know about the 16 fake electors facing state charges.

-Meshawn Maddock, 55, was co-chair of the Michigan Republican Party during the 2020 campaign and is married to a GOP member of the Michigan House of Representatives.
+Meshawn Maddock, 55, was previously co-chair of the Michigan Republican Party and is married to a GOP member of the Michigan House of Representatives.
 CNN previously reported that she publicly bragged about the Trump campaign’s involvement in the fake elector scheme.
 The Maddocks spoke at a pro-Trump event in Washington, DC, one day before the insurrection on January 6, 2021, and Meshawn Maddock was in DC on the day of the attack, though she wasn’t at the US Capitol.
+Regarding the charges, she told CNN, “This is part of a national coordinated lawfare to stop Trump.
+(Michigan Attorney General) Dana Nessel and (Justice Department special counsel) Jack Smith are constructing a banana republic where political opponents are harassed, bankrupted and jailed and voter fraud has now morphed into their prosecutorial fraud.”

 Kathy Berden, 70, is one of the Republican National Committee members representing Michigan.
 She was previously one of the pro-Trump delegates at the Republican National Convention in summer 2016.

-Note: CORRECTION: This story has been updated with the correct spelling of fake elector Mari-Ann Henry’s name.